Aranya Documentation An overview of the Aranya project

 Once the device daemons have been started, create a team of devices on the Aranya graph by having the team owner device create the team and add the public key bundles of the other devices to the team.
 Each device must configure other devices on the network as sync peers in order to receive the latest updates to the Aranya graph as new commands are added to the graph.
 Each operation such as creating a team, adding a device to a team, assigning permissions to use labels, etc. adds commands to the Aranya graph which peers must sync via the network in order to stay up to date with the state of the team.

-Once the team has been created, assign AQC labels to pairs of devices that are allowed to communicate securely with each other via AQC channels.
-Pairs of devices with the role of Member can create AQC channels with a certain AQC label as long as both devices have permission to use the label assigned to them by the Operator.
-Once an AQC channel has been created between two devices, they can create bidirectional and unidirectional QUIC streams to securely send and receive data with each other via the QUIC transport.
+Once the team has been created, assign labels to pairs of devices that are allowed to communicate securely with each other via AFC channels.
+Pairs of devices with the role of Member can create AFC channels with a certain label as long as both devices have permission to use the label assigned to them.
+Once an AFC channel has been created between two devices, the creator/sender can encrypt data with seal(), send it to the receiver device over a transport implemented in the application, then the receiver device can decrypt the data with open().

 Building Aranya Daemon